MohHizzani/NumNN.jl/docs/src/index.md

 ## Why Julia?

-[Julia][2] provides in an unconventional way the ability to simulate new number systems and deploy this simulation to be used as high-level primitive type. **[Multiple Dispatch][3]** provides a unique ability to write a general code then specify the implementation based on the type.
+[Julia](https://julialang.org/ "Julia Language") provides in an unconventional way the ability to simulate new number systems and deploy this simulation to be used as high-level primitive type. **[Multiple Dispatch](https://docs.julialang.org/en/v1/manual/methods/ "Julia Multiple Dispatch")** provides a unique ability to write a general code then specify the implementation based on the type.

 ### Examples of Multiple Dispatch